Waveframe-Labs/Aurora-Research-Initiative/governance/CHANGE_CONTROL_AND_VERSIONING_POLICY.md

 ### 3.5 Case Study Version Changes

-Each case study is versioned independently but MUST be included in the global release tag.
+Each case study is versioned independently.
+Case study versions are included in the global ecosystem release tag only when explicitly in scope for that release.

 ---